suncoast-devs/handbook/lessons/js-dom/lecture.md

 firstListItem.className
 ```

-Wow, we get back `taken` which is the class name we assigned!
+Wow, we get back `taken`, which is the class name we assigned!

 ---